Nutrition

 5. Kimchi

-Kimchi is more than a flavorful side dish — surprisingly, it’s also a food that relieves stress.
-This tangy Korean fermented cabbage dish is packed with probiotics that support gut health.
-Since gut health is closely linked to brain health, a happy gut can mean a happier, less-stressed you.
+Kimchi is more than a flavorful side dish — it can also be a food that relieves stress as part of a balanced eating pattern.
+This tangy Korean fermented cabbage dish is rich in live bacteria that support gut health.

 Kimchi Is a Good Source Of: